react-native-admob/admob/docs/docs/api/RewardedInterstitialAd.md

 removeAllListeners(): void
 ```

-Remove all registered event handlers for this ad.
+Removes all registered event handlers for this ad.

 ### setRequestOptions()